suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Optimization.md

         return
 </code></pre>

 Note that, the "sense_step," that is, the finite differencing step is set to 1E-2 (it is recommended to set the finite differencing step to the square root of the solution tolerance).
-Now try running the problem (type "python Optimize.py" while in the Lithium_Air_Sizing), and observe the weight reduction as well as the number of iterations it takes to converge.
-Feel free to play with the optimization options, as well as sizing options to observe there impact on the solution path
+Now try running the problem (type "python Optimize.py" while in the Lithium_Air_Sizing), and observe the weight reduction as well as the number of iterations it takes to converge; in this case, it takes ~1,000 SUAVE sizing/mission evaluations to converge, decreasing computational cost by a factor of 5.
+Feel free to play with the optimization options, as well as sizing options to observe there impact on the solution path.